| When: | March 23 – 27, 2026 |

 Cost is $620, a $150 deposit will hold your place.
 Sign up soon because space is very limited.

 The class is taught next to the ancient ruins of Chihuichi near the western flank of the Chiricahua Mountains.
 This village was occupied from about 1330 to 1400 by the Mogollon Culture.
 This is a primitive venue, we will be outdoors almost all day, there will dirt, uneven surfaces, sun and off-trail hiking.
-Camping is available on site at no additional cost or there are bed and breakfasts nearby.
+Primitive camping is available on site at no additional cost or there are bed and breakfasts, inns and RV parks nearby.
 This is a wonderful opportunity to get an idea what life was like for the people that lived in southeast Arizona centuries ago.

 About the Instructor